 Anyone can become an affiliate marketer, and there are no standard qualifications.

 However, knowing how to write a blog post, string a great review together, or do video are all a big plus because they mean you don’t have to pay for content in the beginning.
 Also, any existing marketing knowledge you have will be a great advantage to you.

 Start Earning Today

 There’s no limit to what you can earn with affiliate marketing.
-It’s up to you to see how far you can scale this incredible business model.
+It’s up to you learn how affiliate marketing works and to see how far you can scale this incredible business model.

 The amount you earn will depend on a number of factors:

 - How many visitors you’re sending through your links